Spark-20/Mission-Predictable-Hackathon-for-Social-Good/README.md

 - Violeta Gotcheva

 ---
-### Thanks to Women Who Code Data Science Community for this Hackathon
+### Thanks to Women Who Code Data Science Community for organising this Hackathon
 ---